infinilabs/zipora/cpp_benchmark/README.md

 ### Build Issues
 - Ensure g++ and make are installed
 - Check that cmake is available (or use direct g++ compilation)
-- Verify topling library paths in CMakeLists.txt
+- Verify reference library paths in CMakeLists.txt

 ### Linking Issues
 - Confirm libzipora_wrapper.so is built successfully